Statistical hypothesis testing for differences between layers in dynamic multiplex networks: Simulations

 As prescribed by Theorem \ref{prop:TestPower}, the power of the testing procedure increases as both the number of nodes in the graph and the magnitude of layer-wise differences increase.
 We see that under the null hypothesis, the DUASE procedure produces Type-I errors at approximately the rate of 5\% as we would expect when running the bootstrap procedure with $\alpha =0.05$.
 To further investigate the validity of the testing procedure under the null, we examine the distribution of $p$-values when $\varepsilon=0$ in Figure \ref{fig:CDFs}.
-We find that, even for graphs as small as $n=50$, the empirical distribution is exceptionally close to the expected uniform distribution on $[0,1]$, suggesting that the samples generated by Algorithm \ref{alg:DUASE_boot} accurately approximate the distribution of the test statistic $\psi_n$ under the null setting.
+We find that, even for graphs as small as $n=50$, the empirical distribution is close to the expected uniform distribution on $[0,1]$, suggesting that the samples generated by Algorithm \ref{alg:DUASE_boot} accurately approximate the distribution of the test statistic $\psi_n$ under the null setting.
+For models which are substantially more complex than the two-community DMPSBM presented here, larger graphs may be required to achieve a comparable level of calibration.